kr0lik/yii2-tree-manager/README.md

 Extension will install fancytree library, yii2-jquery, yii2-jqueryui and yii2-bootstrap.

-It can work with any tree extensions, just implement kr0lik\tree\contracts\TreeModelInterface
+You can with any tree extensions, just implement kr0lik\tree\contracts\TreeModelInterface

 Required fileds in model: `id`.